Ickleton: Public houses

 Ickleton has had a number of public houses.
 In 1592 there was the Bell, and in the same century there was an inn that may have been called the Rose.
 In the 17th century there was the White Lion, which was in Church Street south of the village green and burnt down before 1699.
 The Chequer was built in the same site and was recorded in 1778.
 By 1847 it was called the Duke of Wellington.
 In about 1957 it ceased trading and it is now a private house.
 It is a timber-framed building from the end of the 17th century with 19th-century additions.

 By 1728 there was a pub in Abbey Street called the Lion.
 This may be the same as the Red Lion recorded in 1800, which is a timber-framed building dating from about 1700 with 18th and 19th century alterations.
-It is currently called the Ickleton Lion and is controlled by Greene King Brewery.
+It is currently called The Lion at Ickleton and is a community owned and run pub.

 There was a New Inn in Brookhampton Street that was trading in 1884. and The Greyhound in the south of the parish on the edge of Great Chesterford was open by 1851 and still trading in 1972.
 It closed before the end of the 20th century.

 As well as the Ickleton Lion, the village has a social club.